rogdex24/github-user-search-api/README.md

 # Github User Search API

-This is an API made w/ Django Rest Framework which generates a csv file of user data retreived from given search parameters
+#### A REST API made w/ Django which generates a csv formatted response of user information retrieved from given search query parameters as input.

 ## Tech Stack